digitranslab/jumpstart/docs/versioned_docs/version-2.65.0/data-sources/athena.md

 title: Athena
 ---

-ToolJet can connect to **Amazon Athena** which is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
+JumpStart can connect to **Amazon Athena** which is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.

 - **[Connection](#connection)**
 - **[Querying-athena](#querying-amazon-athena)**